DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

+NOTE: This document is outdated and will be revised in the future.

 # Purpose

 Visualise topology of a stream, from which we are reading trace data to get more information where a